Cchioma/SuperStore_report/README.md

 ```
 ![](https://github.com/Cchioma/SuperStore_report/blob/main/product_over_time.png)

-#### Insight: The company recorded the highest orders in January, August and November.
+#### Insight: The company recorded the highest orders in January, August, and November.
 It recorded its lowest orders in February.

 6. Relationship between sales, profit, and quantity:  I created a scatter plot to show the relationship between sales, profit, and quantity.